신뢰할 수 있는 글로벌 HR 에이전트 G-P Gia™를 소개합니다. Gia는 지금 베타 버전으로 사용하실 수 있습니다. 가입하고 무료로 이용하세요

 You can calculate supplemental provisions based on competitive rates in your local market.

-How are employee benefits taxed in Bosnia?
+How are employee benefits taxed in Bosnia and Herzegovina?

 Most mandatory and fringe benefits are considered taxable, but tax laws may differ slightly between FBiH and RS codes.
 You’ll want to contact local tax authorities to confirm taxation eligibility for benefits in kind.